raquo/Waypoint/README.md

 Remember that you need to actually scroll to the scroll position when loading the page.
 You can probably just do this when switching from a different type of page to the type of page that remembers its scroll position.
 Treat scroll position as a sort of "uncontrolled input" in React terms, if that makes sense.

 Lastly, normally you fire `router.pushState` to update the current page.
 But in case of updating current scroll position, you should instead fire `router.replaceState`, otherwise you will litter your browser history with a bunch of useless scrolling records.

+## Waypoint Without Laminar

+Perhaps ironically, Waypoint does not actually depend on Laminar, only on Airstream.

+All you need to use Waypoint without Laminar is provide a stream of `dom.OnPopState` events, which is very easy, just copy `DomEventStream` from Laminar.

 ## Author